Venafi/vault-pki-monitor-venafi/README.md

     * common name import-vl9kt.import.example.com not allowed by Venafi policy
     ```

-1. Venafi Policy can be deleted by performing delete operation to the venafi-polict path:
-    ```
-    vault delete pki/venafi-policy
-    ```

 1. You can read content of the policy using read operation:
     ```
     vault read pki/venafi-policy/default/policy